The Stetson Law Fund gifts promote Stetson University College of Law on a daily basis. We sincerely appreciate donations in any amount.

 Gifts of Cash

-This is the most popular method of investing in Stetson.
-Donors receive an immediate charitable income tax deduction for their gifts. » Give Online
+This is the most popular method of investing in Stetson Law. » Give Online

 A gift of $25,000 or more can be used to create an endowment named for the donor or anyone the donor specifies.
 If you wish, an endowment may be funded over five years.
 The University distributes the investment income from endowment funds according to the donor's wishes.

 Stetson Law events bring people together to continue our educational mission.
-Event Sponsorship not only helps make these celebrations possible, but highlights your good name within our community and elsewhere. » Read More
+Event Sponsorship not only helps make these celebrations possible but highlights your good name within our community and elsewhere.

 Charitable Gift Annuity